-Students complete an individually designed practicum based on fulfilling the DNP essentials through elective clinical experience regarding health policy, outcomes, informatics, population health, and/or other foci.
+Students complete an individually designed practicum based on fulfilling the AACN Essentials Competencies through elective clinical experience regarding health policy, quality and safety outcomes, informatics, population health, and/or other foci.
 Planned experience is based on learning needs/goals, previous coursework, and experience.
+One final credit is to occur in a health care setting with an identified preceptor.